 Each of the previous Steps asked us to look within ourselves.
 Step Eight asks us to look outside ourselves, specifically toward the people we have harmed.
 With a humble heart and the recovery tools of the last seven Steps to aid us, we begin the process of seeking willingness to make amends.
-There is great wisdom in the amends process being a two-step process, in which we identify the amends and then develop the willingness to act.
-Step Eight provides us with time to contemplate the harms we have done to others along with space for a change of heart and of behaviors.
+There is great wisdom in amends being a twostep process in which we first identify the amends and then develop the willingness to act.
+Step Eight provides us with time to contemplate the harms we have done to others along with space for a change of heart, thoughts, and behaviors.
 We ask our Higher Power to remove obstacles to willingness, such as resentments, fears, rationalization, and justification.
-Doing the work of this Step softens our hearts and makes space for forgiving ourselves and others, whether or not they have harmed us.
+Doing the work of this Step softens our hearts and makes space for forgiving ourselves and others.

 Our work in Step Four gave us the first glimpse of those we may have harmed.
 Many of us chose to use our Step Four findings as the starting point for our Step Eight list.
 We applied ourselves with honesty and humility as we added each name to our list.
 Having seen the healing changes this Step made in the lives of others who worked it before us, we felt encouraged.
 We had seen their attitudes and behaviors change.
 We had heard them share their lightness of spirit and the improvement in their relationships with others.
-We moved forward with hope.
+We moved forward with hope that we could also be restored to sanity.

 There were many ways to create the list.
-For some, it was a simple handwritten list.
-Some of us made a detailed spreadsheet with the rows for the person's name and columns for the harm(s) we had done to them and our level of willingness to make amends to them (e.g., now, someday, or not yet willing).
-Some of us asked our sponsors or others who had worked this Step for input on what worked for them.
+For some, it was simply handwritten.
+For others, it was a detailed spreadsheet with rows for people's names, a column for harm we had done to them, and a column for our level of willingness to make amends (e.g., now, someday, or not yet willing).
+Some of us asked our sponsors or others who had worked this Step for input on what had worked for them.
 With this wealth of information we created a method that worked best for us.

 No matter how we constructed the list, it became a powerful tool.
-As we looked at each name, our Higher Power helped us become fully conscious of the harm our actions and behaviors had caused others.
-We had let someone down, been dishonest, damaged finances or careers, hurt friends or family members.
-With weak boundaries, we had become enmeshed in an addictive dynamic, and even our best intentions may have adversely affected our relationships.
+As we looked at each name, our Higher Power helped us become conscious of the harm our actions, thoughts, and behaviors had caused ourselves and others.
+Perhaps by being dishonest, selfish, self-seeking and frightened, our boundaries had become weak or non-existent.
+We may have become enmeshed in a victim, rescuer, and perpetrator dynamic that was addictive, compulsive, and out of control.
 Whether we caused harm inadvertently or purposefully, we acknowledged that our choices and behaviors had hurt others and ourselves.

-Although Step Eight asks us do the difficult work of accepting responsibility for our harmful actions and behaviors, we heard that one of the great purposes of this Step was to free ourselves from the guilt and shame we carried about our mistreatment of others and ourselves.
+Although Step Eight asks us to do the difficult work of accepting responsibility for our harmful actions and behaviors, we heard that one of the great purposes of this Step was to free ourselves from the guilt and shame we carried about our mistreatment of others and ourselves.
 With this in mind, we endeavored to be gentle and to exercise compassionate accountability for ourselves.

 Prior to recovery we may not have been aware of how our character defects manifested in our relationships and dealings with others.
 What we thought were tools, options, or solutions may actually have been our faulty coping skills.
 Lashing out or retaliating may have been all we were capable of in certain situations.
 Punishing ourselves for this would actually work against the purpose of this Step.
-Instead, with the support of our sponsor, this Step brings us the opportunity to be accountable for our past actions, to free us from the burdens of guilt, shame, and regret.
+Instead, with the support of our sponsor, this Step brings us the opportunity to be accountable for our past and present actions and to free ourselves from the burdens of guilt, shame, and regret.